JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 Let's dig in! 🎂

+> **This contribution diary post is much longer than normal** because its subject matter is deeper.
-> This contribution diary post assumes you've read through previous entries and/or are already familiar with how JavaScript compilers and type checkers work.
+> It also assumes you've read through previous entries and/or are already familiar with how JavaScript compilers and type checkers work.
 > If that's not the case, no worries!
 > Read through a previous entry such as [TypeScript Contribution Diary: Improved Syntax Error for Enum Member Colons](https://blog.joshuakgoldberg.com/enum-commas) and Andrew Branch's [Debugging the TypeScript Codebase](https://blog.andrewbran.ch/debugging-the-type-script-codebase).